Can Biden pull off a win in Georgia?

 But the president’s recent travel schedule, and his allies’ spending patterns, suggest Republicans do see the state as competitive.

 Trump has visited Georgia twice over the past month, including for a rally in Macon on Oct.
-16. Trump's son, Don Jr., made two appearances in the state last week.
+16. Trump's son Don Jr. made two appearances in the state last week.

-And on Friday, America First Action, a pro-Trump super PAC, unveiled a late $10 million advertising push in five states including Georgia.
+And on Friday, America First Action, a pro-Trump super PAC, unveiled a late $10 million advertising push in five states, including Georgia.
 A month earlier, a separate $40 million ad buy from the group also included Georgia.

 Brian Robinson, a GOP consultant in the state, said this attention from Republicans shows the state is up for grabs.
 The political shifts over the last four years are significant, he said, as suburban voters have drifted away from Republicans and rural voters have hardened their support for Trump.

-“Atlanta is a tale of the country, as far as what the suburbs do,” said Robinson, who lives in the northern part of DeKalb county, outside Atlanta.
+“Atlanta is a tale of the country, as far as what the suburbs do,” said Robinson, who lives in the northern part of DeKalb County, outside Atlanta.
 “More than ever, what the suburbs here will determine is, do enough white people who live around me vote for Biden?
-Or do they stick to where they’ve been most of their lives, and vote Republican?
+Or do they stick to where they’ve been most of their lives and vote Republican?
 The entire country should be watching this.”

 Robinson, a longtime spokesman for former governor Nathan Deal (R), described a “30-30” rule that political strategists use in Georgia: If Democrats can increase Black voter turnout to 30 percent of the electorate and win at least 30 percent of the white vote, they have a good chance of carrying the state.

 Despite multiple efforts, Democrats have not been able to reach those thresholds in recent elections.
-While Black voters have made up a large portion of the early vote so far, Republicans don’t see that as reflective of the final electorate.
+While Black voters have made up a large portion of the early vote, Republicans don’t see that as reflective of the final electorate.

 Trump’s firewall could be the rural counties in southern Georgia where recent Republican candidates have dominated with as much as 90 percent of the vote, and where many people may vote on Election Day rather than earlier.
 The president has encouraged his supporters to turn out in force on Nov.
 3, telling a crowd in Pennsylvania on Monday that Election Day would reveal a “red wave” of support.